gbif/ipt/DwCAHowToGuide.md

   * Publishing DwC-A Manually
 * Validation of DwC-As
 * Registration of DwC-As with GBIF
-* Annex 1: Reference Guides to Terms and Vocabularies
-  * Metadata
-  * Data (Occurrence and Taxon)
-  * Taxonomic Data/Annotated Species Checklists
-  * Vocabularies
-* Annex 2: Preparing Your Data
+* Annex: Preparing Your Data
+  * Required and recommended terms
+  * Character Encoding
   * Character Encoding Conversion
-  * Outputting Data From a MySQL Database Into a Textfile Annex 3: DwC-A Examples
+  * Data From a Database
+  * DwC-A Examples

 ## Document Control